 A revised version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 20-1), is effective for proposals submitted, or due, on or after June 1, 2020.
 Please be advised that, depending on the specified due date, the guidelines contained in NSF 20-1 may apply to proposals submitted in response to this funding opportunity.

-Human Networks and Data Science (HNDS) is a two-track program.
-It supports research and infrastructure that uses data science to advance understanding of a full range of human networks.
+The Human Networks and Data Science program (HNDS) supports research that enhances understanding of human behavior and how humans interact with and are influenced by their environments by leveraging data science and network science research across a broad range of topics.
 HNDS research will identify ways in which dynamic, distributed, and heterogeneous data can provide novel answers to fundamental questions about individual and group behavior.
-HNDS is especially interested in proposals that leverage data-rich insights about human networks to support improved health, prosperity, and security.
+HNDS is especially interested in proposals that provide data-rich insights about human networks to support improved health, prosperity, and security.